neogeek/neogeek/README.md

 - 🎉 [SafeAreaLayout](https://github.com/CandyCoded/SafeAreaLayout) - A simple component for resizing Canvas objects to fit in the safe area of any device.
 - 🎉 [HapticFeedback](https://github.com/CandyCoded/HapticFeedback) - A simple API for performing haptic feedback on iOS and Android.
 - 🎉 [AlertConfirmDialog](https://github.com/CandyCoded/AlertConfirmDialog) - Display simple alert and confirm dialogs on both iOS and Android.
+- 🎉 [env](https://github.com/CandyCoded/env) - Use .env files in your Unity projects.

 ### Flip Jacks (Open-Source Packages)